There She Goes (The La's song): In media

 It has appeared on several film soundtracks, including The Parent Trap; Fever Pitch; Girl, Interrupted; Cold Case; The Adventures of Pete and Pete; Snow Day; and So I Married an Axe Murderer (where both the original and The Boo Radleys version appear).
 It also opens the "Pilot" episode of Gilmore Girls.
-Sixpence None the Richer's version of the song was used in Family Guy and the commercials for birth-control company Ortho Tri-Cyclen Lo from 2004–2005.
+Sixpence None the Richer's version of the song was used in Family Guy and the commercials for birth-control company Ortho Tri-Cyclen Lo from 2004 to 2005.

-The song was also used for the opening montage of the first episode of Channel 4's drama series This Is England '90, which also featured outgoing Prime Minister Margaret Thatcher's resignation speech.
+The song was also used for the opening montage of the first episode, "Spring", of Channel 4's drama series This Is England '90, which also featured outgoing Prime Minister Margaret Thatcher's resignation speech.

-The song was used frequently for slow-motion scenes with Nori in the U.S. TV series Me, Myself & I.
+The song was used frequently for slow-motion scenes with Nori Sterling (Reylynn Caster) in the U.S. TV series Me, Myself & I.

 The BBC comedy drama There She Goes was named after the song, as the show’s creator Shaun Pye listened to it whilst writing the first script.